ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 Integrating GitHub with our technology radar has delivered significant improvements:

-- **Centralised Discussions**: GitHub Discussions provide a single, searchable space for all conversations and decisions about the radar.
+- **Centralised discussions**: GitHub Discussions provide a single, searchable space for all conversations and decisions about the radar.
 This makes it easy to revisit past choices, understand their rationale, and maintain a transparent decision history.
-- **Automated Updates**: By using [GitHub’s GraphQL API](https://docs.github.com/en/graphql/overview/about-the-graphql-api), we’ve automated the process of extracting blip data to update the radar.
+- **Automated updates**: By using [GitHub’s GraphQL API](https://docs.github.com/en/graphql/overview/about-the-graphql-api), we’ve automated the process of extracting blip data to update the radar.
 This has drastically reduced manual effort, allowing us to refresh the radar regularly with minimal overhead.
 Previously, updating required hours of engineering time to organise whiteboarding sessions and implement changes.
-- **Streamlined Blip Management**: Each blip now links directly to its corresponding discussion thread, creating a clear audit trail of decisions.
+- **Streamlined blip management**: Each blip now links directly to its corresponding discussion thread, creating a clear audit trail of decisions.
 Additionally, we can track the number of blips across rings, a previously laborious task.
 Before integration, the radar had grown to **140 blips for Data Engineering alone**, making it unwieldy to manage.
 With better oversight, we now maintain a focused and manageable **110 blips** across both Data Engineering and Analytical Engineering, aligning more effectively with our 50-person team.
-- **Asynchronous Collaboration**: Team members can propose, discuss, and vote on blips at their convenience, enabling contributions from remote and hybrid staff.
+- **Asynchronous collaboration**: Team members can propose, discuss, and vote on blips at their convenience, enabling contributions from remote and hybrid staff.
 This flexibility ensures that everyone has a say, regardless of their location or working hours.

+By enhancing Zalando’s open-source radar with GitHub integrations, we transformed it into a living, collaborative tool that evolves with our team.
+It not only simplifies maintenance but also ensures that our technology choices remain transparent, well-documented, and adaptable.

 <hr>